nikita0527/techfolios.github.io/quickstart.md

 <img style="" src="images/techfolio-pj-home-page.png" class="img-responsive">

 <div class="alert alert-warning">
 <p><strong>Note:</strong> If your site does display your updates to bio.json within 30 seconds of committing, it is likely that there is a syntax error in your bio.json file.
-See <a href="userguide.html#3.Anatomyofbio.json">Anatomy of bio.json</a> for information on the structure of bio.json and how to diagnose and resolve these kinds of errors.
+See <a href="userguide.html#9.Debugging">User Guide: Debugging</a> for information on diagnose and resolve errors in your techfolio setup.
 </p>
 </div>